-What is the patellofemoral pain syndrome (PFSS)?
+What is the patellofemoral pain syndrome (PFPS)?

-The term patellofemoral pain syndrome (PFSS) is used to define pain in the patellar groove between the thigh and the kneecap.
+The term patellofemoral pain syndrome (PFPS) is used to define pain in the patellar groove between the thigh and the kneecap.
 Patients with this syndrome mostly describe pain next to, behind or under the kneecap.
 This is why it is also commonly known as "anterior knee pain".

 Patellofemoral pain syndrome is most prevalent among young women.
 This is because when the body is still developing, the muscles and bones very frequently do not grow at the same rate.
 Moreover, the increased prevalence of misalignments (knock knees), hormonal aspects and a reduction in physical activity also play a role.